Bus topology / routing / resources

 From this point of view, I²C is a clear winner over SPI in sparing pins, board routing and how effortless it is to build an I²C network.

 If data must be relocated at ‘high speed’, SPI is apparently the protocol of choice, over I²C.
 SPI is full-duplex, and I²C is not.
 SPI does not determine any speed limit.
 Exercise often go over 10 Mbps.
 I²C is limited to 1Mbps in Fast Mode+ and to 3.4 Mbps in High-Speed Mode.
 This last one requires particular I/O buffers, not regularly easily available.

 It is usually said that I²C is much more elegant than SPI and that this last one is a very ‘rough’ protocol.
 People tend to think the two codes are equally elegant and comparable on robustness.

 SPI, on the other hand, is quite easy to comprehend and to implement and offers a great deal of flexibility for extensions and alternatives.
 The disparity is where the elegance of SPI lies.
 SPI should be considered as a good platform for building custom protocol piles for transmission between ICs.
-Thus, in accordance with to the engineer’s need, using SPI may need more work but offers raised data transfer performance and almost total freedom.
+Thus, following the engineer’s need, using SPI may need more work but offers raised data transfer performance and almost total freedom.

-Both SPI and I2C offer favourable support for connection with low-speed machines, but SPI is improved suited to applications in which devices assign data streams, while I²C is improved at multi master ‘register access’ application.
+Both SPI and I2C offer favorable support for connection with low-speed machines, but SPI is improved suited to applications in which devices assign data streams, while I²C is improved at multi-master ‘register access’ application.